Mutton9558/Deuterium/README.md

 # Current Progress
 - Website on hold for redevelopment
-- Desktop application under development
+- Desktop application essentially finished
+- Packaging the application for download through web